 Monetary profit for the economy as a whole is defined as Qm≡C−Yw and monetary saving as Sm≡Yw−C. It always holds Qm≡−Sm, in other words, the business sector’s surplus = profit is equal to the household sector’s deficit = dissaving.
 Vice versa, the business sector’s deficit = loss equals the household sector’s surplus = saving.
 This is the most elementary form of the macroeconomic Profit Law.
 Under the condition of budget balancing, total monetary profit is zero.

 Under the condition of market clearing and budget balancing, the elementary economy reduces to three independent variables, i.e. W, R, L, and the price P as the dependent variable.
 The changes from period to period are formally given by

 - Wt=Wt-1(1+wt) The wage rate in period Wt is given by the wage rate in the previous period Wt-1 and the rate of change for the current period wt.

 - Lt=Lt-1(1+lt) Analogous for labor input.

-In the next step, the condition of budget-balancing has to be lifted.
+In the next step, the condition of budget balancing has to be lifted.
 This brings saving/dissaving and profit/loss into existence.
 Note that in the Wikipedia article#1 the word profit does not appear once.
-Alone for this reason, neoclassical growth models are NO representation of the “actual capitalist world”.#6 There is NO such thing as a capitalist world without profit/loss.
+For this reason alone, neoclassical growth models are NO representation of the “actual capitalist world”.#6 There is NO such thing as a capitalist world without profit/loss.
 Economists should know this.